The Kelpies

 Kelpies under construction in 2013

-The name was chosen by Scottish Canals at the inception of The Helix project, in 2005.[1]
-The Kelpies name reflected the mythological transforming beasts possessing the strength and endurance of ten horses; a quality that is analogous with the transformational change and endurance of Scotland's inland waterways.
+The name was chosen by Scottish Canals at the inception of The Helix project in 2005,[1] to reflect the mythological transforming beasts possessing the strength and endurance of ten horses.
 The Kelpies represent the lineage of the heavy horse of Scottish industry and economy, pulling the wagons, ploughs, barges, and coalships that shaped the geographical layout of the Falkirk area.[2]

 According to sculptor Andy Scott, "The original concept of mythical water horses was a valid starting point for the artistic development of the structures."[3]
 He also said that he “took that concept and moved with it towards a more equine and contemporary response, shifting from any mythological references towards a socio-historical monument intended to celebrate the horse’s role in industry and agriculture as well as the obvious association with the canals as tow horses”.[3]
 In 2008 Scott created three-metre-high miniature versions in his Glasgow studio.
 These were then scanned by lasers to help the steel fabricators create accurate full-scale components.[4]